-Biology isn't why tech is a boy's club
+Biology isn't why tech is a boys' club

 Turnover in the tech industry caused by the mistreatment of employees costs companies $16 billion a year in replacement costs, according to a recent study from the Kapor Center.
 The study also found that women "experienced and observed" much more unfair treatment than men.

-Allen, who said her personal experience working at Google has been a good one, said the industry needs to focus on "addressing actual toxic work environments and insuring that people treat their colleagues with respect.
+Allen, who said her personal experience working at Google has been a good one, said the industry needs to focus on "addressing actual toxic work environments and ensuring that people treat their colleagues with respect.
 This work is creative work, you cannot do creative work in a climate of fear."

 Related: Facebook's minority workforce gains are "still disappointing"